At Avantika Jalan’s Tea Estate, Daughters Of Leaf Pluckers Wear Managerial Hats

 Haha.
 No, not really.
 When we’re at work, it is purely just work.
 The relationship works the best for us in understanding a lot of things in a better way.
 We know how each of us functions, so things become easier.
 Our relationship at work is professional with attachment.
 It’s in the evening when we relax and John joins us so we have a cup of tea leading to a nice interaction.

-Having said that, tell us more about Mana Organics.
+Tell us more about Mana Organics.

 Mana Organics is a social initiative which works towards sustainable development in rural India.
 I worked with farmers in Madhya Pradesh.
 The farmers there had become self-sustainable using organic practices and I wanted to recreate the same in Chota Tingrai.
 A 100 Ha of the plantation has been converted into organic.